 The Last Seen timestamp tells you when a user was last using WhatsApp.
 This does not necessarily mean that they have read your messages, only that they opened the application.

-When you're in WhatsApp and one of your contacts also opens it, you'll see their status change to 'Online', but again, this doesn't mean they're looking at your messages, just that they are using WhatsApp.
+When you are in WhatsApp and one of your contacts also opens it, you will see their status change to 'Online', but again, this doesn't mean they are looking at your messages, just that they are using WhatsApp.

-If the problem is only with one or some contacts, then it might mean that they've disabled the Last Seen time in their WhatsApp settings.
-If they're still receiving and responding to your messages, this is almost certainly the case.
+If the problem is only with one or some contacts, then it might mean that they have disabled the Last Seen time in their WhatsApp settings.
+If they are still receiving and responding to your messages, this is almost certainly the case.

 The final reason is that a contact has blocked you.
-If your messages never get past the one gray tick, then this makes it more certain that you've been blocked.
-If you can't see changes to the contact's profile either, then you've certainly been blocked.
+If your messages never get past the one gray tick, then this makes it more certain that you have been blocked.
+If you can't see changes to the contact's profile either, then you have certainly been blocked.
 Sorry to break it to you.

 There is a lot of confusion about what the two checks (or tick marks) in your WhatsApp message window mean.
 If you want a complete breakdown of all the markings in WhatsApp, take a look at our detailed What do the WhatsApp check marks mean? article, which also covers the microphone markings for audio messages.